Costco Broccoli Florets - Kirkland Signature (Organic)

 Most of us can probably use a little bit more veggies in our lives.
 Costco’s Broccoli Florets are tasty, nutritious, and priced right.
 If you like broccoli, these are definitely worth a grab on your next trip to Costco.

 Kirkland SIgnature Frozen Broccoli Florets

 Costco sells a 4lb bag of frozen Broccoli Florets for $6.99.
-The broccoli can be found in the freezer section near the other frozen fruits, vegetables, and the smoothie packs.
+The broccoli can be found in the freezer section near the other frozen fruits, brussel sprouts, and the smoothie packs.
 This broccoli is USDA organic and contains no preservatives.
 They are individually quick frozen to preserve their quality and freshness.

 The price per pound breaks down to $1.75.
 This is a fantastic price for organic broccoli florets.
 Most grocery stores sell a 10 or 12oz bag of nonorganic frozen broccoli at this price or even more.

 One of the issues with purchasing food from Costco is properly storing food that can’t be eaten within a few days.
 The nice thing about this item is that the broccoli is packaged in 4 individual 1 pound bags.
 When you open the package the timer doesn’t start on all 4 pounds of broccoli but instead just 1 pound at a time.
 This makes the broccoli much more manageable to eat and enjoy without feeling rushed.